 - Traveling with childrenCheck with your travel advisor on whether traveling with children is ideal for your vacation.

 - Flying to MozambiquePrivate and scheduled charters are easily arranged from either Johannesburg or Nelspruit to various destinations within Mozambique.
-Most island resorts are reached by boat.
+Most island resorts are reached by helicopter, shuttle flights and road transfers.
+A few of the lodges are only accessible by boat.

 - LanguageEnglish is widely spoken throughout Southern Africa.